Commissioner Alec Porteous

-Alec Porteous is the Acting Commissioner and Commissioner-designate of the Maine Department of Administrative and Financial Services.
+Alec Porteous is the Commissioner of the Maine Department of Administrative and Financial Services.

 Porteous joins the department from the Maine Department of Health and Human Services (DHHS), where he served as Chief Operating Officer and Chief Financial Officer.
 He joined the LePage Administration in May 2014 to serve as DHHS' Deputy Commissioner of Finance.

 Porteous previously worked as a policy advisor for Gibson, Dunn & Crutcher in Washington, D.C., focusing on financial services issues and congressional investigations.
 He also worked as an associate in the investment banking division at Lehman Brothers, where he served on teams providing strategic and financial advice to firm clients.

 Prior to joining the LePage Administration, Porteous was a vice president at Harpswell Capital Advisors in New Gloucester, Maine.
 He also served from 2011 to 2013 as state office representative in Portland for U.S. Senator Susan Collins and as a member of her legislative staff in Washington, DC from 2002 to 2005.